-Recent surveys suggest that 40% of tenants not have contents cover, but that they also assume their landlord is responsible for any breakages or damage to their personal property.
+Recent surveys suggest that 60% of tenants do not have contents cover, but that they also assume their landlord is responsible for any breakages or damage to their personal property.

 It may surprise you that this likely isn't the case, and if you wish to protect your personal possessions, you may want to consider a tenant insurance policy.

 What is my landlord responsible for covering?

 You may think because your belongings are inside your landlord’s property they would automatically fall under their insurance policy.
 Unfortunately, this isn't the case.
 Your landlord is responsible for getting buildings insurance to cover the property, its structure and the fixtures and fittings that remain in the property when you vacate.

 If the landlord’s washing machine, heating system, baths and toilets and any electrical items fail, it is the responsibility of your landlord to fix these.
 Under Section 11 of the Landlord and Tenant Act 1985, they must maintain all of the above as well as any other integral structures like the water and central heating.

 If you accidentally damage them, however, you may be responsible for the cost of fixing the items.
 Fortunately, tenants can consider Tenants Liability Insurance if they feel they could benefit from this type of cover.

 However, even though your landlord will have certain insurances in place, it will not automatically cover your possessions, so how do you make sure your belongings are covered?